Pers Z S: Wartime

 Pers Z S underwent no major changes until November–December 1943 when the unit was split into three groups and partially evacuated from Berlin due to continuous bombing by the Allies.
 Dr Schauffler and Dr Pasche's unit remained in Berlin at Im Dol 2-6,5.
-The Linguists unit under Dr Karstien, moved to Hischberg in Krkonoše.
+The Linguists unit under Dr Karstien, moved to Hischberg in the Giant Mountains.
 The mathematicians under Dr Kunze, together with all Hollerith machinery were evacuated to Hermsdorf in Silesia.
 Towards the end of war, in February and March 1945, the unit further fragmented and with the spectre of the Russian advance the personnel located in the Hirschberg group were moved to Burgscheidungen and joined there by some of the former Berlin personnel in April.
 The organization was knit together by a daily courier service.
 Later in February 1945 the mathematics based cryptanalysts subsection fragmented with some personnel moving to Mühlhausen, with the majority of the personnel moving to Zscheppelin, a small village, around 15 km west of Delitzsch.
 No intercept traffic was received after March 1945, however some cryptanalysis continued in Burgscheidungen on archive material, until it was overrun in April.

 It is believed that all the Pers Z S archives, which consisted of around 40 chests, went south from Bavaria to Mühlhausen in mid-April 1945.
 Individual documents in the chests had no markings on them, but the files and folders were marked Geheime Reichssache, Secret Realm.